Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: Conclusion

 \section{Conclusion}

-We proposed a practically efficient FTPL policy with Pareto perturbations that guarantees BOBW in the decoupled MAB problem.
-Our policy achieves minimax optimal regret $\gO(\sqrt{KT})$ in the adversarial regime, and a near-optimal time-independent regret bound of $\gO(K/\Delta_\Min)$ in the stochastically constrained adversarial regime, where $\Delta_\Min = \min_{i\ne i^*}\Delta_i$.
-Our result improves upon the optimal regret bound of the standard stochastic MAB, $\gO(\sum_{i\ne i^*}\log T/\Delta_i)$, which is time-dependent.
+We proposed a practically efficient FTPL policy with Pareto perturbations that achieves BOBW guarantees in the decoupled multi-armed bandit problems.
+Our policy achieves optimal regret $\gO(\sqrt{KT})$ in the adversarial regime, and a near-optimal time-independent regret bound of $\gO(K/\Delta_\Min)$ in the stochastically constrained adversarial regime.
+Our result improves upon the optimal regret bound of the standard stochastic multi-armed bandits, $\gO(\sum_{i\ne i^*}\log T/\Delta_i)$, which is time-dependent.

-In addition to these theoretical strengths, we avoid both the convex optimization step in FTRL, and the resampling step typically required in FTPL for estimating arm-selection probabilities.
-As a result, our policy runs about $20$ times faster than Decoupled-Tsallis-INF, while achieving better empirical performance across both regimes.
-Furthermore, we empirically showed that our policy outperforms the pure exploration policy, which is known to yield time-independent cumulative regret in the decoupled stochastic MAB.
-These findings offer insight into the design of refined learning rates (e.g., adaptive learning rates) for FTPL: by using an approximation of $w_t$, one can adjust the learning rate in a way analogous to FTRL frameworks, where the learning rate is explicitly determined by $w_t$.
+In addition to these theoretical strengths, we avoid both the convex optimization step in previous BOBW policy, and the resampling step typically required in FTPL for estimating arm-selection probabilities.
+As a result, our policy shows improved computational efficiency compared to Decoupled-Tsallis-INF, while achieving better empirical performance across both regimes.

+A key idea of our policy is the replacement of $w_t$ with an efficiently computable approximation $q_t$.
+We expect that this approach can be used to design the refined learning rates (e.g., adaptive learning rates) for FTPL: by using an approximation of $w_t$, one can adjust the learning rate in a way analogous to FTRL frameworks, where the learning rate is explicitly determined by $w_t$.
 This perspective potentially serves as a foundation for establishing BOBW guarantees for FTPL beyond the MAB setting.
-Finally, we empirically confirmed that naively mixing a pure exploration policy and a standard bandit policy for exploitation is suboptimal, implying the necessity of dedicated policies for decoupled settings.